statsite/statsite/README.md

    each message type.
 Defaults to respectively: "kv.", "gauges.", "counts.", "sets.", "timers.".
 Values will be ignored if use_type_prefix set to 0.

+ * extended_counters : If enabled, the counter output is extended to include all the computed summary values.
+Otherwise, the counter is emitted as just the sum value.
+Defaults to 0.

 In addition to global configurations, statsite supports histograms as well.
 Histograms are configured one per section, and the INI section must start with the work `histogram`.
 These are the recognized